 If you choose to put the value from a sale or trade toward a more affordable vehicle, saving money on your insurance can help you get back on track with your new loan.

-A licensed broker that offers end-to-end support, the free Jerry app gathers affordable quotes, helps you switch plans, and even cancels your old policy for you.
-It’s completely free to use, and the average Jerry user saves a whopping $879 a year.
+A licensed broker that offers end-to-end support, Jerry gathers affordable quotes, helps you switch plans, and even cancels your old policy for you.
+It’s completely free to compare quotes, and the average Jerry user saves a whopping $879 a year.

 Key takeaway If the dealership doesn’t buy your car with a loan, they will still likely agree to a trade-in.

-How to get out of a car loan you are upside down
+How to get out of an upside down car loan

 If you are having trouble paying off a loan that you are upside down on, you might still be able to refinance.
 However, if you want to lower your monthly payments, you will probably have to accept less favorable loan terms in the long run.